Tmuat/handmade-by-ellie/README.md

 Currently when a store user makes a purchase, they are sent an email summarising their order.
 However, an automated email to the store owner would allow to owner to start acting on orders without having to access the site.

+#### Pagination

+At the moment there is no pagination for the products page, this will help as more and more products are added to the site.

 ---

 [Return to Contents](#contents)